vitst/dissolFoam/README.md

 Reaction boundary conditions (linear/nonlinear/danckwerts) are coded boundary conditions that are located in the case directory in constant/bcInclude (template files in libsFoamAux/boundaryConditions) The moving interface in polyMesh/boundary should go first.

-This version was developed with OpenFOAM-v1706.
-Check out the latest [releases](https://github.com/vitst/dissolFoam/releases) compartible with [OpenFOAM-v1712](openfoam.com) and [OpenFOAM-6](openfoam.org):
+This version was developed with OpenFOAM-v1712.
+Check out the latest [releases](https://github.com/vitst/dissolFoam/releases) compartible with [OpenFOAM-6](openfoam.org):

 Additional documentation about the libraries, solver and cases can be found in the file doc.pdf in the .zip attachment to the each release.